safops/.github/profile/README.md

 The cycle continues and the genocide's death toll is growing exponentially greater with each passing day.

-**The Creator is furious.**
+**The Creator is now furious.**

 ## The Fury
 It infuriates the Creator to see unarmed, peacefully assembled people massacred with no ability to escape or summon help at the hands of a government paramilitary contractor (the CIA), on behalf of a corporation (Gilead Sciences), and the events kept quiet by the CIA and the federal government with pressure on local and Commonwealth agencies.

 ### Earthquakes

-We have previously listed the order, location and relative magnitude of the earthquake epicenters on [medium.com](https://medium.com/@theServantsoftheCreator/the-ringing-of-the-bell-392ea05ea8ee) and in several different repositories on GitHub, most recently [here](https://github.com/orgs/safops/discussions/5).
+We have previously listed the order, location and relative magnitude of the earthquake epicenters on [medium.com](https://medium.com/@theServantsoftheCreator/the-ringing-of-the-bell-392ea05ea8ee) and in several different repositories on GitHub, most recently [here](https://github.com/orgs/serviCreator/discussions/5).

 The order has not changed, however there are some new epicenters just added.
-We will post each epicenter in the [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) just before it begins, along with the Creator's reason for it.
+We will post each epicenter in the [the Sound and the Fury discussions](https://github.com/orgs/serviCreator/discussions) just before it begins, along with the Creator's reason for it.

 ### Epicenters
 The epicenters in order of appearance, additional epicenters may be added.
-Each will be announced in [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) prior to the quaking.
+Each will be announced in [the Sound and the Fury discussions](https://github.com/orgs/serviCreator/discussions) prior to the quaking.
 * Orr Chapel - Sandy Hook (Maury county), TN
 * Mount Calvary Baptist Church - Lexington, KY
 * Nicholasville, MY